Matthewpco/WP-Headless-React-TypeScript/TRD-5/README.md

 ## 🙋‍♂️ Introduction

-- This task was to fix the metadata displaying the wrong information due to errors in custom implementation by contractors.
-Used a filter to change broken information in Yoast custom SEO plugin.
+- This task was to fix several issues with Google core web vitals by refactoring core features of the AdUnit such as having a set size for a container and fixing some static setup from contractors that was not being recognized properly.

 <br>